SageJasinski/reading-notes/Markdown-Notes.md

 ❗When you are writing your quotes it is best practice to have an empty line between where your regular text ends and your quote begins.
 This will help separate the markdown sheet and make it easier to find where your quotes are at.

 ### Formatting Links
 The last method to making your text look professional is to make embedded links.
-Sometimes having URL posted can look sloppy and break the asthetic of the article you are writing.
+Sometimes having URL posted can look sloppy and break the aesthetic of the article you are writing.
 Most often, you want the option to just click/tap on a word that the user finds intriguing and have it take them to the places you desire.
 This syntax might be the hardest one here, but you've stuck with me this far so I think you are ready for it.
 The way you make a embedded link is to first surround the word you want the user to click on in square brackets
 ```
 Like [This word]
 ```